|

 As for why it is a bad thing to show someone an object that is unrealistic... dear heaven, do I really have to repeat this yet again?
 Clearly you're not interested in actually understanding a very simple psychological concept, so I'll not repeat it.
 Look up the term modelling as it applies to psychology; perhaps reading it from someone with letters after his name will make common sense take root.

+If you want a better descriptor than weight, BMI, body fat, measurements, and proportions, why not make up your own?
+Maybe we can judge someone's overall health by how many goldfish crackers they can fit in their nose?
 It would be considerably more gentlemanly if you just admitted you're wrong.
 This whinging diversion just makes you look puerile.
 Besides, half of what you mentioned are things I didn't object to.

 Lakshmi.Saevel